LinguistDeveloper/clarive/docs/palette/fieldlets/Topic selector with filter.markdown

 ### Page size
 * Defines the number of elements will appear.

+&nbsp;&nbsp; *Note - Only works if Grid is set in the type of field.*

 <br />
 ### Parent field
-* Select the parent field of the topics
+* Select the parent field of the topics.

 <br />
 ### Filter field
 * Specify a condition to the topic selector

 <br />
 ### Filter data